Brettzim/real_estate_analysis/README.md

 * zipcode: zipcode
 * lat: latitude coordinates
 * long: longitude coordinate
-* sqft_living: sqft of living space for the 15 neighbors
+* sqft_living: sqft of living space for the nearest 15 neighbors
 * sqft_lot15: sqft of land of the nearest 15 neighbors

+Based on the information of the dataset, some data such as date and id are not particularly useful to predicting the price of a home and were not considered.

 ### Business Problem